apache/opennlp/opennlp-core/opennlp-runtime/BENCHMARKS.md

 `OwnerOrPerThreadState` lookup cost observed in `SnowballStemmerBenchmark` at full saturation.

+The cache is keyed to the physical thread, and these runs use a fixed platform-thread pool whose threads live for the whole measurement.
+On a virtual-thread-per-task executor every task starts with an empty cache, so the multiplier only applies to repeats within one task;
+workloads that stem a handful of words per task should expect uncached-level throughput there.

 ### POSTagger cache impact

 The `POSTaggerMEBenchmark` uses `@Param({"0", "3"})` for cache